OvertureMaps/transportation-splitter/README.md

 For details on the process see [here](/ProcessDetails.md).

-If you also have access to other open or proprietary data feeds that map overture segment ids to other properties, with `between` LR fields or not, these can be consolidated into a single parquet via trivial join by `id`, then processed one time by this splitter to produce easy to consume split segments.
+If you also have access to other open or proprietary data feeds that map Overture segment ids to other properties, with `between` LR fields or not, these can be consolidated into a single parquet via trivial join by `id`, then processed one time by this splitter to produce easy to consume split segments.

 ## Getting Started